-LBC Express, PHIL Post, Air21 and 2GO Logistics, largely dominate the market, and serve both businesses (corporate) and consumers.
-LBC Express was observed as the leading express courier service provider in the Philippines in 2014.

-The domestic express and logistics firms have a strong presence in several cities nationwide and offer a broad range of integrated and door to door services to their customers.
+LBC Express, PHIL Post, Air21 and 2GO Logistics, largely dominate the market, and serve both businesses. corporate and consumers.
+These domestic express and logistics firms have a strong presence in several cities nationwide and offer a broad range of integrated and door to door services to their customers.